afrind/draft-rush/draft-kpugin-rush.md

 : Distance from sequence ID of the I-frame that is required before this frame can be decoded.
 This can be useful to decide if frame can be dropped.

 Video Data:
 : variable length field, that carries actual video frame data that is codec dependent

-For h264/h265 codec, "Video Data" are 1 or more NALUs in AVCC format:
+For h264/h265 codec, "Video Data" are 1 or more NALUs in AVCC format (4 bytes size header):

 ~~~
 0       1       2       3       4       5       6       7